 The above tests can help identify major issues within your Kubernetes deployment.
 Eliminating these potential showstoppers will do wonders for establishing the security and stability of your environment.
 Testing can help you and your system learn from each failure while illustrating why redundancy and failure mechanisms are essential.
 These insurance policies will help your Kubernetes ecosystem triumph over unforeseen issues.

 Metrics lie at the heart of chaos engineering.
 None of your testing matters if you can’t interpret your results in real time.
 Effective data collection and visualization are essential.
 Logz makes it easy to monitor your Kubernetes solution, both in its steady state and while it’s undergoing chaos testing.
-Logz compiles your data into one unified dashboard that integrates both Grafana and Kibana dashboards for richer layouts.
+Logz.io compiles your data into one unified dashboard that integrates open source or formerly open source tools for visualizing logs and metrics data.
 Our AI allows for quick troubleshooting and automation of the problem solving process.
 Best of all, most security issues can be patched before they impact users.